Thought I’d pop out the stock horns and clean them up. Since they were already removed I decided to rattle can spray them gloss black.

 I worked on cleaning the the power steering box tonight.
 Sucker is filthy.
 Trying to use engine degreaser and a wire brush to remove most of the crud.
+I checked the steering “slop” or play as it is sometimes referred to.
+It seems to be tight and no adjustments necessary.

 I pulled the coupe out for a ride today and it was pulling severely to the right.
 I pulled over to give it a look and found the right front tire pulled out of the head and no air!
 I was able to hobble back home and pull the wheel off.
 I also found that I have a security bolt on each wheel.
 Luckily I noticed that the security bolt key was in my glove box.
 I was able to jack the car up and remove the tire.